LAEQ/Assisted-MapMatching/README.md

 # LAEQ-Cartographic Correlation

-A QGIS plugin to adjust a GPS track on a network (map-matching) semi-automatically.
+A QGIS plugin to semi-automatically adjust a GPS track on a street network (map-matching).
 <br>
-The matching is based on the librairie Leuven.MapMatching.
+The matching is based on the Leuven.MapMatching library.

 ## Installation